Electoral Services Annual Canvass 2025

 Your household will be contacted in different ways:

-• Canvass Communications by telephone
+• Canvass Communications by telephone from 26 September

 • (NB: If we do not receive a required response from the forms we send we will make every attempt to get a response from you, this may be via reminder forms, the telephone or a visit to your property.)

-Canvass communications by post
+Canvass communications by email/post

-• record a “no change” response using the automated phone line (0800 197 9871), or
+• record a “no change” response using the automated phone line (0800 884 0701), or

 • you can use our text service (send text to 80212).
 Text ‘NOCHANGE’ followed by your two-part security code.

 • Only return your canvass communication form by post if you are required to respond and are unable to use any of the online services, or phone services, phone or text options.
-Our address is: Reading Borough Council, Civic Offices, Bridge Street, Reading RG1 2LU
+Our address is: Reading Borough Council, Electoral Services, Civic Offices, Bridge Street, Reading RG1 2LU

 Canvass communications by telephone